JJM912/Myproject/README.md

 # English Reading Class App [![Open App](https://img.shields.io/badge/Open%20App-Streamlit-FF4B4B?logo=streamlit&logoColor=white)](https://myproject-jm.streamlit.app/)

-## Project Description

-**English Reading Class App** is a customized Streamlit-based learning application designed for a first-year high school English reading class.
-The app supports vocabulary learning, active reading, sentence-level highlighting, individual reflection, group discussion, and whole-class sharing.
-It was developed for a lesson on **Lesson 4: The Winds of Change**, which focuses on how powerful photographs can influence public awareness and bring about social change.

-The app is designed to support a classroom model in which students first learn key vocabulary, explore the reading passage individually, open and discuss class-wide highlights in groups, and finally share refined interpretations with teacher feedback.

 **Live App:** [https://myproject-jm.streamlit.app/](https://myproject-jm.streamlit.app/)

 ---

 ## Teaching Context

-### Learners
+### Who are your learners?

 The target learners are **first-year high school students** studying English as a foreign language.
-They are preparing for reading-focused English classes in a Korean high school context, where reading comprehension, vocabulary knowledge, and text analysis are important parts of classroom learning and assessment.
+They are learning English in a Korean high school context, where reading comprehension, vocabulary knowledge, and text analysis are important parts of classroom learning and assessment.

-### Classroom Environment
+### What is your classroom environment?

 The classroom is mainly organized around **English reading instruction**.
-Students often work individually first and then move into pair or group discussion.
-The lesson can be implemented in either individual or group settings depending on the teacher’s instructional goals.
+Students usually engage in individual reading activities first and then move into pair or group discussion.
+Since high school English classes are often reading-focused and exam-oriented, the lesson needs to support both accurate comprehension and active learner participation.

-### Learner Challenges
+### What challenges do learners have?

 Students may have limited opportunities to engage in active reading.
 In a reading-focused and exam-oriented classroom, lessons can easily become teacher-centered, with students passively receiving explanations.
 In addition, differences in English proficiency and learning conditions can lead to gaps in comprehension, vocabulary learning, and access to key content knowledge.
 Therefore, the lesson needs to support both learner-centered exploration and fair delivery of essential knowledge.